 “My grandfather was a dentist in a small town in Wisconsin, and told stories of the lives he impacted in his community through the care he gave them.
 Every day in my practice, I look forward to serving our patients by helping them meet their own goals.
 These goals may be to maintain their good dental health as a part of overall health, relieve discomfort, eat the foods they enjoy, or have a confident smile.”

-A lifelong student, Dr. John regularly attends many continuing education courses during the year with special interest in treatment of complex dental problems, TMJ disorders, tooth wear and cosmetic dentistry.
+A lifelong student, Dr. John regularly attends many continuing education courses during the year with a special interest in the treatment of complex dental problems, TMJ disorders, tooth wear, and cosmetic dentistry.
 He enjoys helping people with issues ranging from simple preventive and restorative care to more complicated dental issues.
-In 2007 he completed the curriculum of study at The Pankey Institute for Advanced Dental Education, generally regarded as one of the premiere post-graduate comprehensive dental training experiences in the world.
-In February 2016, Dr. Korolewski was among the first to have completed an 18 month curriculum at The Texas Center for Occlusal Studies and Minimally Invasive Dentistry.
+In 2007 he completed the curriculum of study at The Pankey Institute for Advanced Dental Education, generally regarded as one of the premier post-graduate comprehensive dental training experiences in the world.
+In February 2016, Dr. Korolewski was among the first to have completed an 18-month curriculum at The Texas Center for Occlusal Studies and Minimally Invasive Dentistry.
 He was invited to join the Teaching Staff there as Adjunct Faculty in April 2016.

 Dr. John enjoys golf, bowhunting, travel and reading.
 He is a CASA (Court Appointed Special Advocate) volunteer in Manitowoc County.
 CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.